Core Engagement Masterclass (previously 1&2): Exploring, Planning and Evaluating Engagement

 This session is aimed at any Imperial staff member or doctoral studenst keen to:

 - Understand the wider context around public engagement in universities

 - Discover the key steps in planning quality engagement activities

 - Identify a creative and effective approach to evaluation for future public engagement activities

 We strongly advise that staff and doctoral students attend this masterclass before completing our other masterclass sessions (to provide the necessary foundation and context).
 However, this course is not aimed at experienced engagement practitioners or those with similar experience or training.
-If you are unsure about whether this session is for you, please contact us for advice. firstname.lastname@example.org
+If you are unsure about whether this session is for you, please contact firstname.lastname@example.org.

 *Please note that engagement activities that may support teaching and learning practice can be used to support an application for HEA fellowship via Imperial’s STAR framework.